Maria Tucci: Theatre

 Tucci made her Broadway debut in 1963, in The Milk Train Doesn't Stop Here Anymore.
 She has fourteen Broadway credits.
 Principal roles include Rose Delle Rose opposite Maureen Stapleton in the 1966 production of The Rose Tattoo by Tennessee Williams.
 In 1967 she starred as Alexandra Giddens in a revival of The Little Foxes by Lillian Hellman, with Anne Bancroft as her mother.
 In 1969 she was a replacement for Jane Alexander in The Great White Hope.
 In 1988, she starred in a revival of The Night of the Iguana as Hannah Jelkes.
 In 2009, she appeared in the production of Mary Stuart as Hanna.

-Off-Broadway

-Tucci began her career Off-Broadway.
+Tucci began her career off-Broadway.
 One of her earliest credits is a 1963 production of The Trojan Women.
 In 1986, she starred in a production of A Man for All Seasons as Alice More.
 Tucci played the role of Ruth Steiner in Collected Stories, in its 1997 New York debut.
 The play was nominated for the Pulitzer Prize for Drama.
 In 2014, she appeared in a production of Love and Information at the Minetta Lane Theatre.
 Regionally she has performed in many shows with the Long Wharf Theatre and the Williamstown Theatre Festival.